 - A different kind of dough entirely, normally based on flour, eggs, and dairy products

-Now let us move on to common knödel used as main dishes or sides:
+Let us move on to common knödel used as main dishes or sides…

 Semmelknödel & Serviettenknödel

 A Semmel is a white bread roll, which suggests the Semmelknödel might be a bread-based dumpling.
-And it is.
-Small cubes of dry white bread form the main ingredient.
+Correct!
+Small cubes of dry white bread make up the main ingredient.

 One variation involves forming tubes of that dough, rather than balls, wrapping them in a cloth napkin (Serviette), and then boiling in water.
 You serve the resulting Serviettenknödel in slices.